geocompx/docker/README.md

 ## Sharing folders with Docker

-To share files on your computer with the Docker container you will need to share volumes.
+To use these Docker images for your own work you will need to share files with Docker.
+That means sharing ‘volumes’.
 You can do this using the `-v` argument as shown below, which shares your current working directory with the Docker container.
 If you run these commands in a terminal that has access to Docker, like `bash` or Windows `PowerShell` you should get a local copy of *Geocomputation with R* on your computer that you can use for testing and development purposes, e.g. to test changes before submitting a Pull Request to improve the book:

 ``` bash
 # download repo with Windows Powershell or a Unix terminal